zephraph/vue-theme-loader/README.md

 ## Configuring webpack

-It's important to remember that webpack resolves loaders from right to left so `vue-theme-loader` must always go under `vue-loader.
+It's important to remember that webpack resolves loaders from right to left so `vue-theme-loader` must always go under `vue-loader`.

 ```js
 module.exports = {